The State of the Sport in 2020

 We are living in the most dynamic period of boat design development, but progress keeps increasing performance, which invariably increases cost, and increased performance requires greater skill.
 Sportboats began small but now go around the world, and the new chapter is foiling.
 This is all great but it does impact who can participate.
 Increasing cost and skill is not a growth formula, and the more we define sailing in these modern terms, the sooner we are at writing its obituary.

 When we look at sails, cordage, electronics, hardware, everything has contributed to an increase in performance, but an increase in cost too.
 At some point people walk away for an alternative recreation, and for those that pull out the credit card to buy the better sailing stuff, they are all even again, having about the same amount of fun, but for more money.

-Same goes for electronics.
-When you have to spend $1,000+/- on a compass that also helps you get a perfect start, we are replacing skill with credit cards which is not a growth formula.
+While the elite end of the sport is eager for improvement, this grand-prix style gear is used on beercan-level programs.
+Worse, when you are spending $1,000+/- on a compass that also helps you get a perfect start, skill is getting replaced with credit cards which is not a growth formula.

 The good news is you can still affordably get into this sport.
 There are loads of fiberglass keelboats that provide sturdy platforms for racing, but if you chase these fancy upgrades, the equipment cost can exceed the boat cost.
 If that didn’t deter people, it remains critical to have a calendar of events that is better geared for the racer-cruiser crowd.

 There aren’t too many areas in life where we’re not trying harder, and for sailing, the lessons learned in other sports are applicable.
 More training, more coaching, and while that’s great at the elite level, and to some extent at the youth level, it is not so great when it bleeds into the recreational level.
 Not everyone can make the commitment, and increased effort impacts opportunity for outliers, which isn’t a growth formula.